Residential Treatment for Bulimia

 A patient will be considered a candidate for inpatient treatment if they are deemed medically unstable due to low vital signs, lab work, and any other urgent complications from previously existing health problems.
 Patients who are considered psychiatrically unstable, such as having thoughts of suicide or rapidly worsening symptoms, may also be referred to an inpatient treatment program.4

-Inpatient treatment is typically short-term and primarily focused on treating the immediate dangers of the condition.
+Inpatient treatment is typically short-term and primarily focuses on addressing the immediate risks associated with the condition.
 It usually occurs in a hospital or other clinical setting, where medical professionals can offer 24-hour care and surveillance.
-Dangerous medical conditions, such as electrolyte imbalances, dehydration, abnormal pulse, and malnutrition, are closely monitored and treated during this time.
+Dangerous medical conditions, such as electrolyte imbalances, dehydration, abnormal pulse, malnutrition, destructive behaviors, and co-occurring mental health conditions, are closely monitored and treated during this time.
+These programs may also focus on weight restoration.2

 On the other hand, residential treatment programs are longer-term, focusing more on the psychological and behavioral elements of bulimia nervosa.
-They occur in a more home-like setting and are structured around long-term recovery rather than immediate medical needs.
-Patients are typically considered candidates for residential treatment once they are deemed medically stable but still psychiatrically struggling.4
+They occur in medical settings or a more home-like setting and are structured around long-term recovery rather than immediate medical needs.
+Patients are typically considered candidates for residential treatment once they are deemed medically stable but still psychiatrically struggling.2,3

 Types of Care Offered at a Residential Treatment Facility